josephguillaume/faostat_fbs_relationships/README.md

 * FoodInclProcessed - TRUE if the Food element definitely includes commodities that are considered processed.
 FALSE if the Food element definitely doesn't.
 NA if there's not enough information.
 * DependsOnCode - Comma-separated codes for other FBS items on which this item depends, i.e. from which it is processed
 * ProcessedAppearsInCode - Comma-separated codes for other FBS items which are processed forms of this item
-* DependsOnName - Name corresponding to DependsOnCode if there's only one
+* DependsOnName - Names corresponding to DependsOnCode
-* ProcessedAppearsInName - Name corresponding to ProcessedAppearsInCode if there's only one
+* ProcessedAppearsInName - Names corresponding to ProcessedAppearsInCode

 It is worth noting:
 - If ProcessedAppearsInCode is not empty, then the Processing element is intended to appear elsewhere, and there is therefore a risk of double-counting.